Military Assistance Advisory Group: MAAG Cambodia

-MAAG, Republic of China
+MAAG, Taiwan

 From 1951 until 1978, there was a Military Assistance Advisory Group to the Republic of China in Taiwan.
 From 1955, operational U.S. joint combat forces operating alongside the advisory group were directed by the United States Taiwan Defense Command.

 The Military Assistance Advisory Group, Taiwan, commanded by Army Major General William C. Chase, was authorized 67 Army, 4 Navy and 63 Air Force personnel.
 Under the group's joint headquarters were Army, Navy and Air Force sections.
 General Chase arrived at Taipei, Taiwan, on 1 May 1951 to begin carrying out his duties as the military member of a team, which was charged with insuring that all assistance granted the Chinese Nationalists was in furtherance of United States foreign policy.

 After its arrival at Taiwan, the advisory group was reorganized and expanded.
+Initially there was no representation from the Marine Corps, until a U.S. Marine officer, Robert B. Carney Jr., was added to the team.
+Later on he was joined by a dozen other officers and enlisted men, bringing up the total to 13 Marine Corps personnel.
 The original three Service sections proved inadequate, so a joint technical service section was created as a counterpart to, and for advising, the Nationalist Army's Combined Service Force, which comprised the medical, signal, engineer, ordnance, transportation, chemical, and quartermaster services.
 A Headquarters Commandant, on the same level as the four section chiefs, was made responsible for the routine tasks necessary to support the group.
 Military Assistance Advisory Group officers assisted their counterparts within the Nationalist Ministry of National Defense and the general headquarters.
 Special teams were created as needed to provide aid at service schools and in tactical units.